Sibyllenort Palace: Saxon royal family

 King Albert of Saxony used Sibyllenort as a summer residence.
 Under Albert, the theatre was converted into a chapel, the palace received water and sewage systems, and the large fountain in front of the main facade was installed.
-Also, there were other improvements like importing a marble altar from Venice and covering the dining room walls with embossed leather depicting ancient scenes.
+Also, there were other improvements; a marble altar was imported from Venice and the dining room walls were covered with embossed leather depicting ancient scenes.

 The Archduchess Louise of Austria (1870–1947), consort of the last King of Saxony, Frederick Augustus III (1865–1932), recounts the following about Sibyllenort Castle in her memoirs:

 "In the summer of 1902 we were in the country, but our usually pleasant holiday was clouded by the serious condition of King Albert, who was on the point of death.
 The King and Queen were staying at the Castle of Sibyllenort near Breslau (Wrocław) in Silesia, a beautiful residence given by the last Duke of Brunswick to the then King of Saxony.
 The castle contains four hundred rooms, and it was the scene of many scandalous orgies in the later forties.
 The Duke, who was a great admirer of the fair sex, had a private theatre there, and the ballet was composed of numerous pretty girls, whom he kept in harem-like seclusion.
 I remember seeing some rather startling pictures when I visited the castle as a girl of sixteen, but these were very properly banished by Queen Carola's orders, and Sibyllenort became a highly decorous royal residence."

 After the abdication of the king Frederick Augustus III in 1918, Sibyllenort became his permanent residence.
 He died there in 1932.
 During this time, a unique collection of Meissen porcelain was assembled.

 His heir, Frederick Christian of Saxony (1893–1968), could not afford to maintain the huge building.
 This led to a large part of the interior furnishings being auctioned off in 1935.
-And the remainder of the furniture was transferred to Frederick Christian's newly built Wachwitz Palace in Dresden.
+The remainder of the furniture was transferred to Frederick Christian's newly built Wachwitz Palace in Dresden.
 The library went to the University of Breslau.
 A wing of the palace was converted into apartments, but no concept for its overall use was found.